chrismilson/sorting-visualiser/docs/off-main-thread.md

 - Be instantiated by the main thread after page load.
 - Calculate the results of any sort or unsort.
-- Transfer the alculated result to the main thread.
+- Transfer the calculated result to the main thread.

-The third and final step here is important; If we used the standard pattern of structural cloning, then the main thread would still stall.
-We must *transfer* ownership of the calculated steps object to the main thread.

 When a sort is run, it takes a single argument, the `Tracker` object, that it will modify to build a sequence of steps to sort/unsort the array that the given `Tracker` represents.

-We instantiate a `Tracker` on the main thread to represent the current state of the values.
-We then transfer ownership of this `Tracker` to the worker thread.
-The worker then runs the sort, advancing the `Tracker` and building the sequence of moves.
-Finally, when the sort has completed the worker will return ownership of the `Tracker` and we will continue on the main thread.
+The worker will instantiate the tracker object, calculate the moves, and then respond to the main thread with the moves and the resultant array.
+The resultant array will be used by the unsorting algorithms.
+This way we can start calculating a sort before the unsort has finished animating.